 Anterior Superior Iliac Spine (ASIS) Avulsion

 Avulsions of the ASIS are most often treated conservatively.
-This involves rest, stretching, protected weight bearing with the aid of crutches, and early range of motion.
+This involves rest, stretching, protected weight-bearing with the aid of crutches, and early commencing of range of motion exercises.
 There are indications, however, for operative treatment of this injury.
-If there is displacement of the fragment, there is a risk of irritation, loss of strength, as well as healing of the fragment in a displaced position if the injury is treated by conservative means.
+If there is a displacement of the fragment, there is a risk of irritation, loss of strength, as well as healing of the fragment in a displaced position if the injury is treated by conservative means.

-Open reduction internal fixation (ORIF) is indicated when the avulsion of the ASIS displaces by a distance of more than 2-3 centimeters.
+Open reduction internal fixation (ORIF) is indicated when the avulsion of the ASIS displaces by a distance of more than 2 or 3 centimeters.
 Painful non-unions are also an indication for surgical fixation.
 There are several different options, including lag screw and tension band fixation.

 Chronic Overuse Injuries